 With an architectural background that includes the delivery of large scale projects, award-winning designs and successful design competitions, Emory brings strong design skills seasoned by on-site construction experience and project delivery to SEAM.
 He is a Director of SEAM Design since 2013.
 Following five years of experience in New York, he attended Harvard University Graduate School of Design graduating with distinction before moving to London to work with internationally acclaimed Foreign Office Architects and subsequently with FOA director Farshid Moussavi to launch FMA in 2010.
 During this period, he was responsible for managing the successful design competitions and project development for Nanterre Residential Complex in La Défense-Paris and Watermark West Quay in Southampton as well as construction administration of Ravensbourne College in Greenwich.
 As Director of SEAM, Emory's extensive experience as project manager is used to facilitate the coordination between lighting design and the various design interfaces within a project.
 A craftsman and perfectionist by nature, he also enjoys designing bespoke furniture and installations.

 Following his degree in Architecture at the University of Sheffield, Alvin developed an interest in lighting design whilst working in Architecture practices in London and the Philippines, particularly on detail intensive high end projects where his awareness and appreciation of light materiality and the interplay of natural and artificial light began.
 He went on to acquire a Master’s degree in Light and Lighting with distinction from the Bartlett School of Architecture, UCL.
 Alvin joined SEAM in 2012 as a lighting designer.
 Since then, he has added to his professional portfolio extensive experience in urban design, hospitality and high-end residential design.
 His experience within both the architecture and lighting professions is a proven asset to project realisation.
-Alvin is also an accomplished musician in the violin as well as viola and has performed professionally; he is also an avid student of martial arts.
+Alvin is also an accomplished musician in the violin as well as viola and has performed professionally.
 His keen sensibilities in visual composition and orchestration comes through in his graphic skills and visual narrative, and through his ability to synthesise and distil strong conceptual development in each project.